-- •Retain cultural plantings at Bluff Point, avoid impact on root zones. - •Monitor earthworks in part of the site associated with the former Bailey Residence. - •Ensure built heritage items in the adjoining public foreshore are not impacted by works.
-Provide links to these areas. - Provide interpretative information along public walkways and at site specific locations to inform the public and visitors of the cultural history.
+• Retain cultural plantings at Bluff Point, avoid impact on root zones.

+• Monitor earthworks in part of the site associated with the former Bailey Residence.

+•Ensure built heritage items in the adjoining public foreshore are not impacted by works.
+Provide links to these areas.

+• Provide interpretative information along public walkways and at site specific locations to inform the public and visitors of the cultural history.
 These can be integrated into the built works rather than simply installed signage.

-Figure 2.Examples of remnant cultural plantings found on and adjoining the site.
+Figure 2.
+Examples of remnant cul adjoining the site.